 A paradise for shopaholics, Hong Kong is replete with trendy malls, smart shops, multipurpose stores, art shops, and day & night street markets.
 These markets are famous for fashionable & cheap clothing, accessories, electronic goods, toys, and a lot more.

-Popular street markets: Ladies Market & Temple Street in Kowloon, PMQ courtyard in SoHo, Jardines Crescent in Causeway Bay, Tai Yuen Toy Market in Wan Chai, and Cat Street Market in Sheung Wan
+Popular Street Markets In Hong Kong: Ladies Market & Temple Street in Kowloon, PMQ courtyard in SoHo, Jardines Crescent in Causeway Bay, Tai Yuen Toy Market in Wan Chai, and Cat Street Market in Sheung Wan

 6. Junk Boat Ride